andjsales/PersonalWebsite/README.md

 ### Purpose

-The purpose of creating this website is to showcase the skills that I have learned in Springboard's Software Engineering Career Track.
+The purpose of creating this website is to showcase the skills that I have learned throughout my time in Springboard's Software Engineering Career Track.

 ### Projects